 It is proposed that the compensation obligation would relate also to the employers’ management, which would be a significant change compared to the present.

 Under the proposed amendment the employer could waive its right to invoke a non-competition obligation by giving to the employee a notice to terminate the non-competition agreement with a notice period of at least one third of the length of the restriction period, and in any case two months at minimum.
-Since non-competition agreements may be as long as 12 months, it may, thus, take even 12 months for an employer to free itself from the non-competition agreement and related compensation obligation.
-Further, waiving the right to invoke a non-competition agreement is no longer possible after the employee has given a notice to terminate the employment.
+Thus, terminating a non-competition agreement of e.g. 12 months, will require a notice period of four months.
+Waiving the right to invoke a non-competition agreement is no longer possible after the employee has given a notice to terminate the employment.

 The compensation obligation would apply until the end of the notice period relating to the non-competition agreement, even if the employment terminated earlier.